 Hong Kong International Airport

 is located to the west of Kowloon.
 The best way to reach Kowloon is to take the Airport Express train which leaves every 10 minutes and takes 24 minutes to Kowloon station.
 There are many ways to travel around Hong Kong and the city boasts one of the safest and efficient public transport systems in the world.
+Wherever your Wimdu flat or rental accommodation is, you'll be well connected with the rest of the city!
 The Octopus Card

 is the city’s version of London’s Oyster Card and makes payment for transport quick and easy.
 The MTR is Hong Kong’s metro system and is the best way to travel around the city.
 There are lots of ferries connecting Kowloon with Hong Kong Island and the Outlying Islands.
 There are double decker trams on Hong Kong Island too and have been operating through Hong Kong’s busiest districts since 1904.
 Take a seat on the top deck and enjoy the views as you ride through bustling streets!